dougy147/mcbash/README.md

-# mc
+# mc bash

-`mc` (for `mc checker`) is an easy to use tool scanning for valid MAC addresses on Stalker Portal servers.
+`mc bash` (for mc checker bash) is an easy to use tool scanning for valid MAC addresses on Stalker Portal servers.
 Feed it with a URL, then it generates random MACs and tries them on the server.

 When a valid MAC is found, it is stored in your `$HOME` directory -> `$HOME/.config/mc`

+## Documentation

+The key feature of `mc` is **flexibility**.
+Check that with `mc --help` or `man mc`.

 As servers differ in the way they handle requests, one need to adapt.
-The key feature of `mc` is flexibility.
-Check that with `mc --help` or `man mc`.

-## Documentation
 | Option | Functionality                                                |
 |--------|--------------------------------------------------------------|
 | **-k** | Store expired MAC (valid addresses but expired accounts)    |